KirilStrezikozin/BakeMaster-Blender-Addon/docs/workflow/errors/index.rst

 Unexpected BakeMaster Errors
 ============================

 We make our best to test and establish the add-on's stability, but there is little possibility to catch an unexpected error message.
-Those messages are highly likely to be connected with a source script error, and if you face one, we extremely encourage you to **Report an Unexpected Issue**.
+Those messages are highly likely to be connected with a source script error, and if you face one, we extremely encourage you to `Report an Unexpected Issue <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon/issues/new/choose>`__.
 The tips below will help you before the error you have reported will have been fixed:

 .. admonition:: Tip №1
     :class: tip